 Oxfam Trailwalker is Oxfam’s biggest annual fundraising event.
-It’s the ultimate foot-slogging, poverty-fighting team challenge!
+It’s the ultimate life-changing, foot-slogging, team-building, fundraising challenge!
 Tackle 100km in 36 hours or 50km in 18 hours and raise vital funds for Oxfam’s programmes in the Pacific.

-Crazy enough to sign up for another epic challenge in 2019?
-Or want in on the action for the very first time?
+Crazy enough to sign up for an epic challenge in 2023?
 Register your interest today for more info!

-Our emergency aid includes targeted food distribution, providing clean water and sanitation, as well as cash for food, health promotion and disaster risk reduction.
-It’s life-saving work.
-And we wouldn’t be able to do it without people getting together and fundraising for us.
+Our emergency aid includes targeted food distribution, providing clean water and sanitation, as well as cash so that families can buy the items they need, like medicine or tools.
+Oxfam responds immediately after a disaster, and we wouldn’t be able to do it without people getting together and fundraising for us.

 If you organise a public event such as a concert or movie night we can help get the word out through promotion on Facebook and Twitter.
 Contact us at email@example.com for more information.